Stones Throw Records: 2004–2014

-The label has released hip hop records including Madvillainy, the acclaimed debut from Madvillain (a collaboration between producer Madlib and MF Doom) in 2004, and J Dilla's Donuts in 2006.
-In 2014, a documentary entitled Our Vinyl Weighs a Ton: This is Stones Throw Records was released.
-The film, directed by Jeff Broadway, historicizes the label's evolution, from the initial collaboration between Hicks and Manak to Stones Throw's influence on mainstream hip hop.
-Artists such as Kanye West and Questlove appear in the documentary and offer testimonials.
+In 2014, the documentary Our Vinyl Weighs a Ton: This is Stones Throw Records was released.
+The feature-length film, directed by Jeff Broadway, depicts the label's evolution from the initial collaboration between Hicks and Manak to Stones Throw's influence on mainstream hip hop.
+Artists such as Kanye West, Tyler, The Creator, and Questlove appear in the documentary and offer testimonials.